 The route table of the subnet now looks like the following:

 If N2WS is in a different account/region/VPC, add to the route table an Internet Gateway so the ‘worker’ can communicate with N2WS.
 Add the following rule:

 In this configuration, the connection to S3 will be routed to the VPC endpoint.
 See Note at the end of this section.

-In CPM, open the Configure workers for S3 operations screen and set this subnet to be used in the specific region and the VPC where it is defined.
+In N2WS, open the Configure workers for S3 operations screen and set this subnet to be used in the specific region and the VPC where it is defined.